 17 Facts About Charles Dickens

 It was the best of times, it was the worst of times, and Charles Dickens wrote it all down—the gruesome truths about Victorian England and the perils of Britain’s social class system.
-His unprecedented celebrity made him the most popular novelist of his century, and since then his books have never been out of print.
+His unprecedented celebrity made him the most popular novelist of his century, and since then Charles Dickens's books have never been out of print.
 But the author of Great Expectations, Bleak House, and dozens of other works was more than just a writer.
-Here are 17 facts about Dickens.
+Here are 17 facts about Charles Dickens on his 207th birthday.

 The eldest son of Elizabeth and John Dickens was born in February 1812 on Portsea Island in the British city of Portsmouth, and moved around with his family in his younger years to Yorkshire and then London.
 He was, admittedly, a “very small and not over-particularly-taken-care-of boy."